 People with diabetes need to keep their blood sugar levels within a healthy range.
 Blood sugar levels are controlled through diet, physical activity and, for some people, a combination of medication and insulin injections.

 Insulin is a hormone your cells need to store and use energy from food, and it is responsible for getting glucose into your cells.
 If you have diabetes, insulin is not able to do its job.
-Meaning, glucose is unable to get into your cells, which causes it to build up in your blood.
-High levels of glucose then circulate through your body, damaging cells along the way.
+Meaning, glucose is unable to get into cells, which causes it to build up in your blood.
+High levels of glucose then circulate through the body, damaging cells along the way.

 Types of Diabetes